sungkyun123/MiDAS-Simulation/README.md

 After downloading trace file, you can test MiDAS.
 This experiment may be finished in 5 minutes by your server environment.
 The trace file is suitable for 8GB device.

 * Smaller FIO Zipfian 1.0 workload (filename: test-fio-small)
-   * You need 8GB size of DRAM to test this trace file.
+   * You need about 80MB size of DRAM to test this trace file.
 ```
 $ make clean; make
 $ ./ssdsimul {trace_file} {victim_selection (fifo/greedy/cost-benefit} {device_size (GB)} {segment_size (MB)}